 This means that you take the negative details and magnify them.
 Then you ignore the positive attributes of a situation.
 For example, a person could focus on one negative thing and ruminate on it.
 Then their perspective of the situation is distorted in a negative light.

 In this distortion, you see things as "black or white."
 There are no shades of gray or middle ground.
 Either you are perfect or you are a complete failure.
 There is no in-between, and we know that this is inaccurate in life.

 This means that you are concluding something based on one thing that happened.
 Just because something occurs one time, it doesn't mean it will happen every subsequent time.
-This is an overgeneralization, and it can be destructive to your thinking.
+This is an overgeneralization, and it can be destructive to your thinking and mental health.

 Jumping To Conclusions/Mind Reading

 You cannot know what another person is thinking.
 In this distortion, you are jumping to a conclusion, because of your emotional reaction to another person.
 It's better to ask that person how they feel rather than assume it.

-This means that you imagine a terrible scenario where a horrible thing happens based upon a tiny detail.
+This means that you imagine a terrible scenario where a horrible thing happens based on a tiny detail.
 For example, if your friend doesn't call you back, you might assume that she hates you and no longer wants to be your friend or that she died.

 Personalization means that you believe that it is about you.
 An event occurs and you are convinced that it was because of you.
-Someone's negative response is because you did something wrong.
+Someone's negative response is that you did something wrong.
 In reality, there are a number of factors at play here and it's not necessarily all about you.

 You see yourself as helpless and a victim of fate.
 There is nothing you can do to change your life because it is predetermined and hence you are doomed.
 This is inaccurate, and you do have the power to make decisions and advocate for yourself.